tarynpratt/tarynpivots.com/content/post/2020/deploying-my-sql-server-maintenance-scripts.md

 Step 2 in the project was to get a list of all the SQL Servers I wanted the tools on.
 Easy enough, right?
 But then I needed a way to parse that list in PowerShell.
 I wasn't exact sure how I wanted to do this.

 I looked at some of the other tools being used at Stack Overflow for ideas.
-The SRE team uses <a href="https://puppet.com/" target="_blank">puppet</a> to deploy to our infrastructure, and puppet uses JSON files to store key-value pairs.
+The SRE team uses [puppet](https://puppet.com/) to deploy to our infrastructure, and puppet uses JSON files to store key-value pairs.
 I wondered if I could do the same for this tiny little project.

 After several failed attempts at getting the JSON right, I was able to use the following format to store the info about the SQL Servers I wanted to deploy to: